 Take photos of precious items

 Take photos of all electronics, jewellery and other valuable belongings.
 Store them digitally and make a habit of updating the record when you acquire new ones.
 Having this record will be a huge advantage when filing an insurance claim.
-It can also be easier for the police to find your items when having a precise information.
+It can also be easier for the police to find your items when having precise information.

 Get an insurance

-If burglars successfully break into your home, can incur severe financial damage.
+If burglars successfully break into your home, they can incur severe financial damage.
 After all, you don’t want to be paying for new electronics, jewellery and lose your saved cash.
-Take photos of all your assets for insurance purposes and get a home insurance.
+Take photos of all your assets for insurance purposes and get home insurance.

 How to protect your home when on vacation

-As much as you secure your home inside and out when you go on vacation things got changed.
+As much as you secure your home inside and out when you go on vacation, things got changed.
 Thieves will easily tell if you haven’t been at home for a while.

 Make your house looks like you’re at home

-To make sure burglars will stay away from your home, while you’re not there, make the house looks like you are there or could appear any time soon.
+To make sure burglars will stay away from your home while you’re not there, make the house looks like you are there or could appear any time soon.
 Ask a friend or neighbour to take care of the daily tasks that will leave the impression to the residents that you’re there.